MAminghafari/Aminghafari.github.io/index.md

 - **[April 2025]** I am Co-PI in the Indigenous Inflammatory Arthritis Prevention And Treatment approaches for Health equity (IIA-PATH) Project.

-- **[April 2025]** I am Co-Pi in the "Integrated assessment of surface water-soil water-groundwater connections for groundwater recharge estimation and groundwater drought indicators" Project,
+- **[April 2025]** I am Co-PI in the "Integrated assessment of surface water-soil water-groundwater connections for groundwater recharge estimation and groundwater drought indicators" Project,

 - **[Dec.
 2024]** I am seeking two motivated PhD candidates who want to work on Robust Machine Learning methods.
 A strong statistics or computer science background and a high skill level in R or Python are highly needed.
 Full financial support will be provided for PhD students.
 If you are interested, email me at mina.aminghafari@ucalgary.ca, and include your CV and letter of motivation.